-This policy is very important to tradesmen and professional who work in the asbestos removal.
-Asbestos liability insurance is useful for those who are at risk of either a direct or indirect exposure to asbestos such as roof contractors, building surveyors, electricians, plumbers and repairmen.
+This policy is very important to tradesmen and professional who work in asbestos removal.
+Asbestos liability insurance is useful for those who are at risk of either direct or indirect exposure to asbestos, such as roof contractors, building surveyors, electricians and plumbers.

 What are the fines and penalties associated with asbestos?

-A business that fails to comply with regulation regarding asbestos as outlined by health and safety regulations as well environmental law can face civil penalties of up to $5.5 million.
+A business that fails to comply with regulation regarding asbestos as outlined by health and safety regulations as well as by environmental law can face civil penalties of up to $5.5 million.

-This policy provides cover for instances where standard liability insurance policies refuse damages because asbestos is involved in the claim.
-Asbestos liability insurance is very important for those who are direct or indirect risk of asbestos exposure.
+This policy provides cover for instances where standard liability insurance policies don't cover damages because asbestos is involved in the claim.
+Asbestos liability insurance is very important for those who are at direct or indirect risk of asbestos exposure.